Shame (1968 film): Plot

 Eventually, they are released by Col. Jacobi, who had formerly served as the mayor.
 After the couple returns home, their relationship is strained.
 Jacobi becomes a regular, but uncomfortably constant, visitor who treats them with gifts but also has the power to send the couple to a work camp.
-This relationship is manipulative.
 Jacobi convinces Eva to provide him with sexual favors in exchange for his bank account savings.
-They go into the green house to have sex while Jan is resting.
-He wakes, calling Eva's name.
-Eventually, he goes upstairs and finds Jacobi's savings on the bed and begins to cry.
-Eva enters, while Jacobi stays outside and turns to leave.
-She then comments to a weeping Jan that he can continue sobbing if he feels it will help.
-Soldiers arrive, and Jacobi explains his freedom can be bought, as the side of the war who is here is in desperate need of money.
+They have sex in the greenhouse while Jan is resting.
+Jan meanwhile wakes, finds Jacobi's savings, and spots Eva and Jacobi leaving the greenhouse.
+Eva enters alone, while Jacobi turns to leave.
+She comments to a weeping Jan that he can continue sobbing if he feels it will help.
+Soldiers soon arrive with a captured Jacobi, who explains his freedom can be bought, as the side of the war who is here is in desperate need of money.
 Jacobi, the soldiers, and Eva ask Jan for the money.
 Jan states he does not know what money they are talking about.
 The soldiers raid the house to look for it, in vain.
 They hand Jan a gun to execute Jacobi, and he does.
 After the soldiers leave, Jan reveals he had the money in his pocket, to Eva's disgust.
 This has split their relationship irreparably and causes repeated breakdowns.
 The relationship grows silent and cold.
 When Jan and Eva meet a young soldier, Eva wants to feed him and allow him to sleep.
 Jan violently takes him away to shoot and rob him.